![]() |

 After serving at the Illinois Director of the Department of Corrections, Bensinger became chief of the DEA (Drug Enforcement Agency) in 1976, appointed by President Ford.
 He held that office through Jimmy Carter's administration and for the first several months of Ronald Reagan's.

-After leaving office, Bensinger and former NIDA (National Institute on Drug Abuse) chief Dr. Robert DuPont formed the company Bensinger Dupont, to provide corporations with “a full-service solution to drug testing with management and training.”
+After leaving office, Bensinger and former NIDA (National Institute on Drug Abuse) chief Dr. Robert DuPont formed the company Bensinger, Dupont & Associates (BDA), to provide corporations with “a full-service solution to drug testing with management and training.”
 Bensinger emerged as "the most outspoken proponent of mass testing, appearing regularly in the media as an 'unofficial spokesman',” according to Abbie Hoffman in “Steal This Urine Test.”

 That checks out: According to his bio at the Substance Abuse Program Administrators Association: "Both the United States Senate House and House of Representatives have sought Mr. Bensinger’s testimony, and he has lectured widely throughout the United States and overseas on the subject of drug control, drugs in the workplace, and the need for consistency in corporate and government policy.
-He has authored articles published in Newsweek, U.S. News and World Report, New York Times, The Washington Post, Chicago Tribune, USA Today, and in other national and international publications on drug abuse, and has appeared on network news programs, including the Today Show, Good Morning America, the MacNeil–Lehrer Report, Nightline, Meet the Press, the Oprah Winfrey Show, Crossfire, and Discussions with David Brinkley.
-The Harvard Business Review featured a Special Report by Bensinger on "Drugs in the Workplace," and he has been quoted on this subject in cover stories in Time, Newsweek, U.S. News and World Report, the Financial Times, and in Fortune, Business Week and Sports Illustrated."
+He has authored articles published in Newsweek, U.S. News and World Report, New York Times, The Washington Post, Chicago Tribune, USA Today, and in other national and international publications on drug abuse, and has appeared on network news programs, including the Today Show, Good Morning America, the MacNeil–Lehrer Report, Nightline, Meet the Press, the Oprah Winfrey Show, Crossfire, and Discussions with David Brinkley.... he has been quoted on this subject in cover stories in Time, Newsweek, U.S. News and World Report, the Financial Times, and in Fortune, Business Week and Sports Illustrated."

 Bensinger was in office at DEA until July 10, 1981.
-He must have planned his lucrative exit strategy from public office after that Reagan inauguration party in January 1981.
-Bensinger DuPont was acquired by a company named Moreau Shepell in 2015; they changed their name to LifeWorks and were acquired by Telus Health, a Canadian company, in 2022 for $2.9B.
+He must have planned his lucrative exit strategy to capitalize on the public policy he helped create soon after that Reagan inauguration party in January 1981.
+Bensinger DuPont was acquired by a company named Moreau Shepell in 2015; they changed their name to LifeWorks and in 2022 were acquired by Telus Health, a Canadian company, for $2.9B.

 The Drug Enforcement Administration was established on July 1, 1973, by President Richard Nixon.
 It combined the Bureau of Narcotics and Dangerous Drugs (BNDD), the Office of Drug Abuse Law Enforcement (ODALE); approximately 600 Special Agents of the Bureau of Customs, and others.
 Under the Controlled Substances Act, the DEA is responsible for ranking drugs into five drug Schedules, based on their potential for harm and whether they have a medical use.
 Despite numerous lawsuits by groups like NORML and court rulings favorable to rescheduling cannabis, DEA has steadfastly refused to move it out of Schedule I, the most dangerous category for drugs with no accepted medical use.
 The latest move by the Biden administration to reschedule cannabis down to Schedule 3 is currently in the courts over DEA's obvious favoritism towards groups opposed to reform.